Happens with Pinkie Pie and Rainbow Dash so many times it's easy to lose count, jokes about the latter's rainbow-coloured mane aside.

 While probably unintentional, Rainbow's line of vision in that photo is actually directed right at Fluttershy's cutie mark.
 So she actually was watching butterflies, just not the ones passing in the air.

 During the attack of the changelings in "A Canterlot Wedding - Part 2", Rainbow Dash almost kisses Fluttershy on the nose when helping her up.
 What sells this is that Fluttershy briefly closes her eyes as though she expected to be kissed.

 Their first meeting (as shown in "The Cutie Mark Chronicles") is straight out of a Rescue Romance, with Rainbow rushing in to protect Fluttershy from the bullies tormenting her, and Rainbow herself saying that she was "defending Fluttershy's honour".

 In "The Crystal Empire - Part 2", Rainbow Dash actively seeks out Fluttershy to joust with her, likely just to spend time with her.
-What sells it is that Fluttershy actually asks her why she didn't ask somepony else to joust with her.
-Rainbow didn't answer that (making it sound like she was covering up the real reason), but did agree to go easy on her when Fluttershy pouted.
-As Rainbow walked away, Fluttershy actually smiled.
+Fluttershy asks her why she didn't ask somepony else to joust with her; Rainbow didn't answer that, but did agree to go easy on her when Fluttershy pouted.

-"Keep Calm and Flutter On" not only had Rainbow acting more like a jealous and overprotective girlfriend; but Fluttershy also called her "Dashie", something she never did before.
+"Keep Calm and Flutter On" not only has Rainbow acting more like a jealous and overprotective girlfriend when she sees Fluttershy being nice to Discord, but Fluttershy also called her "Dashie", something she never did before.

 "Fall Weather Friends" might as well have been called "Belligerent Sexual Tension: The Episode", with the two going to ever greater lengths to best the other and prove their superiority.
 Even the lesson at the end wasn't that they were constantly competing, but them taking it too seriously was threatening their relationship, and the episode ends with them galloping off into the sunset together.